aloksGithub/re7-challenge/README.md

 ## Docker Compose

-This repo includes a `docker-compose.yml` that starts a complete stack:
+This repo includes a `docker-compose.yml` that starts a complete stack for local testing:
 - `fork` — Ganache JSON‑RPC at `http://localhost:8545`
 - `db` — Postgres 16 with a `re7` database
 - `backend` — API on `http://localhost:4000`